Creating Rainbows in the Rain and Stars in the Dark

 Inspiration for a creative morning routine

-For about 4 years, I have been getting up around 5:00am every morning, even on weekends, to journal and write.
-One of these days I’ll devote a blog post to this habit because it has truly been an absolute life-changer for me.
+For about 4 years, I have been getting up around 5:00am every morning, even on weekends, to journal and write, and more recently, to make art.
+One of these days I’ll devote a blog post to this habit because it has been an absolute life-changer for me.
 In the meantime, you may like to delve into one of these resources that helped inspire and shape my morning creative routine.

 - The Miracle Morning: The Not-so-Obvious Secret Guaranteed to Transform your Life (Before 8am)